yatki/try-to-validate/README.md

 When it comes to performance, it's hard to say which approach is better.

-On my tests **if the object properties exist and the statement is successful** I noticed using try/catch is **faster** than spliting string to keys and checking if keys exist in the object.
+On my tests **if the object properties exist and the statement is successful** I noticed using try/catch can be 3x 4x times **faster** than spliting string to keys and checking if keys exist in the object.

-But if the property doesn't exist at some point, prototype approach returns the result faster.
+But if the property doesn't exist at some point, prototype approach returns the result almost 10x times faster.

 See the test yourself: [https://jsfiddle.net/yatki/382qoy13/2/](https://jsfiddle.net/yatki/382qoy13/2/)